 Fiscal crises are considered the precursor of great economic changes.
 The Great Depression in the 1920s, for instance, paved the way on our higher understanding of macroeconomics.
 Just like almost all economic innovations, mergers and acquisitions are also products of financial hardships.
 Mergers are business transactions when two companies (typically of same size) decide to create a new entity which will be managed by both.
 Acquisitions, on the other hand, are buyouts where one company takes over another.
 Although different in forms, they have the same business objectives: to win over market challenges and establish stronger market foothold.

-	According to the website of the AmLaw Group Law Firm, apart from filing for bankruptcy, struggling businesses owners may consider mergers and acquisitions as their primary options in saving their enterprises.
+Apart from filing for bankruptcy, struggling businesses owners may consider mergers and acquisitions as their primary options in saving their enterprises.
 On the other hand, some choose to have their business re-financed by foreign investors.
 In the U.S., for instance, there are some investors who are ready to immigrate in the country to invest in troubled businesses.

 To let you see how mergers and acquisitions can powerfully change today’s business landscape, here are some of the most influential M&A deal ever conceived in 2015:

 P&G-Coty Inc. mega-merger